ejchung0406/STEM-AE/README.md

 ## Evaluation Workflow

 ### 1. Setup and Building (Required for all experiments)
-Follow the Quick Start instructions above to set up the environment and build necessary components.
+Follow the Quick Start instructions above to set up the environment and build the necessary components.

 ### 2. Figure Reproduction Guide